How do I make sure nobody else buys the property before I am in a position to offer?

 What are “the usual searches”?

 Broadly speaking there are two searches carried out, one against the title to the property and one against the property itself.
-The first is a legal search which usually comes in the form of a report referred to as a form 10 or form 12 report.
+The first is a legal search which usually comes in the form of a report referred to as a Legal report.
 This report discloses all the deeds making up or affecting the title and is needed to make sure that there are no deeds affecting the title which we do not know about.
 The report will also show whether there is any legal impediment against the seller which might prevent the seller passing on a good title to the buyer.

 The search against the property itself takes the form of a “Property Enquiry Report” and is issued either by the local authority, or by a private firm from local authority records.
 This report shows whether the property has mains services, whether the road to the property is private or maintained by the local authority, whether the local authority has issued any notices or orders against the property, whether any current planning applications are likely to affect the property and so on.